-A journey towards better testing practices
+A journey towards better Ruby on Rails testing practices

-Rémy Hannequin
+Rémy Hannequin in France

 Tests have always been part of my journey with Ruby and Rails.
 We benefit from a great ecosystem and community, implicated in writing maintainable software.
-Along the way I have learned good practices, anti-patterns and trade-offs, and I keep learning new practices and tips every day.
+Along the way, I have learned good practices, anti-patterns and trade-offs, and I keep learning new practices and tips every day.

 Join me in a small journey from anti-patterns to good practices.